cjoakim/azure-cosmosdb/presentations/adhoc/pp.md

 <p align="center"><img src="../img/azure-cosmos-db-intro.png" width="70%"></p>

 - **Born in the Cloud**; it was never an on-prem database
-- High Performance, High Availability, Infinite Horizontal Scalability, Regional Replication - **in it's DNA**
+- High Performance
   - Capable of millions of TPS
   - Guranteed P99 query performance for 10ms for 1KB documents
+- High Availability
+  - 99.99% guranteed uptime for single region
+  - 99.999% guranteed uptime for multi region
+- Infinite Horizontal Scalability
+  - PBs of data
+  - 50GB Physical Partitions
+- The above features are **in it's DNA**
 - But suitable for small worloads, too

+#### Foundation and APIs

 - Common Database Foundation with multiple APIs
 - Select One API per CosmosDB account
 - **APIs**